snoyberg/keter/README.md

 ## Quick Start

-Do get Keter up-and-running quickly on an Ubuntu system, run:
+To get Keter up-and-running quickly on an Ubuntu system, run:

     wget -O - https://raw.githubusercontent.com/snoyberg/keter/master/setup-keter.sh | bash

 (Note: you may need to run the above command twice, if the shell exits after `apt-get` but before running the rest of its instructions.)
 This will download and build Keter from source and get it running with a default configuration.
-By default Keter will be set up to also support HTTPS, and will require you to provide a key and certificate in `/opt/keter/etc`.
+By default Keter will be set up to support HTTPS and will require you to provide a key and certificate in `/opt/keter/etc`.
 You can disable HTTPS in `/opt/keter/etc/keter-config.yaml` by commenting the certificate and key lines.